cncf/toc/workinggroups/README.md

 ## Introduction

-The purpose of working groups are to study and report on a particular question and make recommendations based on its findings.
-The end result of a working group may be a new project proposal, landscape, whitepaper or even a report detailing their findings.
-The intention of working groups is not to host a full project or specification.
-Working Groups can be formed at any time but must be sponsored by a TOC member and voted with a super majority vote by the CNCF TOC.
-The TOC can also shut down a working group with a super majority vote.
+CNCF Working Groups (WGs) serve several purposes, for example to study and report on a particular question, to make recommendations based on their findings, or to complete a specific work package.
+The intention of WGs is _not_ to host a full project or specification.
+The work result of a WG may include a new project proposal, landscape, whitepaper report detailing their findings, or similar.

+WGs must be created under the umbrella of a [CNCF Technical Advisory Group](https://github.com/cncf/toc/tree/main/tags) (TAG), and sponsored by a CNCF TOC member.
+In case of disagreement within TOC, a supermajority vote may be called

+WGs can be shut down when they determine that they have reached their stated goals, by consensus within their umbrella TAG, or a supermajority vote within the TOC.

 ## Process

-If you would like to submit a working group proposal, please submit a pull request to the working groups folder.
-As an example, you can see the other working group proposals here: https://github.com/cncf/toc/tree/main/workinggroups
+If you would like to submit a WG proposal, please get in contact with suitable umbrella TAGs.
+The TAG work with their TOC liasons to create the WG.

-You will also have to present to the CNCF TOC and wider community before your WG proposal will be voted upon by the TOC and community.
-You can request a presentation by filing an issue here: https://github.com/cncf/toc/issues

 At a minimum, please include this information:

+* Umbrella TAG & TOC liason
+* Links supporting information
 * Goals
 * Non-goals
-* Mailing list information
+* Mailing list / Slack information
 * The location of meetings / agenda / notes
 * Initial interested parties to show that there are multiple people across multiple orgs interested

-* The chair(s) and TOC sponsor being explicitly listed so they are discoverable
+## Current Working Groups

+* TAG 123
+  * WG abc